-Media Advisory 3: Full press conference schedule, online registration closing tomorrow
+Media Advisory 3: Full press conference schedule, online registration closing Monday

-EGU Press Release, 14 March 2013
+EGU Press Release, 26 March 2014

 Press conference schedule